trelo-bifteki/zalando-restful-guidelines-presentation/presentation.md

 - Using terms: "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL"

 # OpenAPI

 - MUST provide API specification in YAML
 - SHOULD provide API user manual online
 - MUST provide metainformation (title, description, team, audience)
 - MUST use semantic version

+# Security

+- MUST secure endpoints with OAuth 2.0
+- MUST design and assign permissions

+# Versioning

+- MUST never break backwards compatibility
+- SHOULD avoid versioning (MUST avoid URL versioning)
+- SHOULD prefer compatible extensions
+- Clients SHOULD not crash on compatible API extensions
+- MUST use media type versioning
+- MUST obtain approval of clients (e.g. deprecation)

+# API design

+- MUST always return JSON objects as top-level
+- MUST property names  be ASCII snake_case (and never camelCase)
+- SHOULD use additionalProperties

 # Notes

 ## Principle

 - Actively improve and maintain API consistency over long term
 - Simple, comprehensive and usable API